Division of Property and Assets – FAQs

 The principles of unjust enrichment are:

-an enrichment of one spouse
+- an enrichment of one spouse

-a corresponding deprivation of the other
+- a corresponding deprivation of the other

-no juristic/legal reason for the enrichment
+- no juristic/legal reason for the enrichment

-unjust enrichment will result in the compensation of your spouse for his or her contributions which resulted in your enrichment and his or her corresponding deprivation.
+A claim for unjust enrichment will result in the compensation of your spouse for his or her contributions which resulted in your enrichment and his or her corresponding deprivation.

-constructive trust, on the other hand, will result in your spouse gaining an actual ownership interest in the property in question proportionate to the contributions made.
+A claim for constructive trust, on the other hand, will result in your spouse gaining an actual ownership interest in the property in question proportionate to the contributions made.

 Q: We have been separated for almost six years.
 Can I still get an equalization payment?

 Yes, but beware of the fact that this may be your last year to apply to the court for an equalization payment.

 Meet Our Dedicated Team of LawyersOver a Century of Collective Experience

 Andrew Feldstein graduated from Osgoode Hall Law School in 1992.
 Prior to focusing exclusively on family law, Andrew’s legal practice covered many different areas, including corporate commercial.
 One of Andrew’s fundamental objectives is to achieve those goals mutually and collaboratively, as set out by him and his client.

-Veronica Yeung joined the Feldstein Family Law Group, P.C. as a summer student in 2014 and returned as an articling student in 2015.
+LawyerVeronica Yeung joined the Feldstein Family Law Group, P.C. as a summer student in 2014 and returned as an articling student in 2015.
 Following her call to the Ontario Bar in June 2016, Veronica was welcomed to the team as an associate lawyer.

 Shana joined Feldstein Family Law Group P.C. as an articling student in 2017.
 Following her call to the Ontario Bar in June 2018, Shana was welcomed back to the firm as an associate.
 While completing her articles, Shana assisted with legal matters covering all areas of family law.